School-of-Code-HQ/workshop_api-testing-with-supertest/README.md

    }
    ```

-   _See if you can store the non-existing ID in a variable so that you can then refer to the variable throughout your test._
+   _See if you can store the existing ID in a variable so that you can then refer to the variable throughout your test._

 3. Add a test (in `routes/users.test.js`) which checks whether sending a `GET /users/:id` request (using Supertest) for a non-existing ID gives us back a response containing: